The Ten Best Pizzerias in Naples, by Simona Piccinelli, our Italy Specialist

 Established in 1923, this is a BIG pizzeria, with 3 floors.
 Here you can find exquisite (made fresh daily) buffalo milk mozzarella as a topping as well as the full range of pizza toppings you normally expect.
 They have 29 in their list and their specialty is salsiccia (Italian sausage) and friarielli (a kind of sprouting broccoli that grows only in the countryside around Naples, see photo below).
 Recommended.

-This is another pizza “temple” in the “centro storico” of Naples; run today by daughter Anna Sorbillo, a member of the 21st generation pizza making family.
+This is another pizza “temple” in the “centro storico” of Naples; run today by Geno Sorbillo, a member of the 3rd generation pizza making family.
 Sorbillo can also deliver to your home or hotel (in historic center of Naples) and you can order on line.

 Right on the seafront, facing the pretty Castel dell’Ovo marina/fortress on the elegant Santa Lucia boulevard (where politicians, actors and tourists frequent) the pizza here is truly excellent.
 But apart from pizza, they also excel in the “frittura all’italiana”, a sinfully delicious mix of deep fried aubergines (eggplant), zucchini, mozzarella, arancini (rice croquettes), cauliflower, potato croquettes, zeppulelle con alghe (salty doughnut-like fried thingie with seaweed).